sainath123-del/MarketPlace-App/README.md

 The app which i am building is based on sports.
 I like to play one of the sport is cricket
 =======
-The app which i am building is based on sports.
-I like to play one of the sport is cricket.
-Cricket is a passion for all youth.
-For those who like to play cricket this app will help to buy cricket equipment in reasonable price and they can sell there equipment which they dont need.
+By creating marketplace cricket app, I am solving the problem who has interest in sports.
+Where user can add there own product for sale and user can buy new diffirent product from this app.

 ## Why is it a problem that needs solving?

 People who like to play cricket they will always looks for something different where they find online instead of going to shop.
-They can sell the unwanted things with good price and the important thing is they can update their products.
+They can sell the unwanted things with good price and the important thing is they can update their products